As of midnight, South Africa is going to be in a full national lockdown.

 a) All borders of the Republic are closed during the period of lockdown, except for transportation of fuel, and essential goods.

 b)The Cabinet member responsible for home affairs, or a person designated by him or her, may allow a person who requires to enter the Republic for emergency medical attention for a life- threatening condition.

 c) All foreign tourists who arrived in the Republic prior to, or after, the lockdown, and who remain in the Republic, must remain in their place of temporary residence in the Republic for the duration of the lockdown or 14 days, as the case may be, and may be subject to screening for COVID -19 and be quarantined or isolated as required.

-For enquiries related to visas, status in South Africa and travel bans subsequent to President Ramaphosa’s declaration of a State of Emergency, click here.
+For enquiries related to visas, status in South Africa and travel bans subsequent to President Ramaphosa’s declaration of a State of Disaster, click here.